denten-books/plain-text/1-chapter.md

 invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

-The literary device offers no such permanence, neither in simulation nor in diffusion.
-The very meanings of "fixed," "permanent," and "repeatable" change with the medium.
+The literary device offers no such permanence.
+The very meanings of the words "fixed," "permanent," and "repeatable" change with the medium.
 The engineering of literary artifacts conceals a number of design choices, obscuring the flows of code and codex under the familiar guise of surface representation.
 The digital book does not just simulate a book.
 Being a type of a Turing machine, it holds the potential to embody all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to make the figure available for interpretation.
 It is to apprehend its revealed mechanics.
 What happens in the metaphorical transference between the book and the apparatus simulating the book?
 Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
 Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability